nillyr/octoconf/docs/baselines.md

 collection_cmd: |
   arch > arch_output.txt

-# This section contains the commands to be used to check that the configuration is compliant.
+# This section contains the commands to be used to automatically check that the configuration is compliant.
-# The following example checks if the architecture is 64-bit
+# The following example checks if the architecture is 64-bit:
 check: |
   # The full line of '#' is not needed, it is just to separate the different parts of the script
   ################################################################################